Chucky (Child's Play): Reboot film

-In other media
+In popular culture

 Film

 A short film entitled Chucky's Vacation Slides was included on the home media release of Seed of Chucky in 2005, and in 2013, a series of short film videos titled Chucky Invades were released leading up to the DVD release of Curse of Chucky.
 The clips showed Chucky interrupting the events of Psycho, The Purge, Mama, and Drag Me to Hell.

 Chucky has a brief cameo as a program in the OASIS virtual reality simulation in the film adaptation of Ready Player One (2018).

 Television

 Chucky presented an examination of foreign language horror films for the first annual Horror Hall of Fame in 1990.
 In October 1998, Chucky confronted Gene Okerlund and Rick Steiner for an episode of WCW Monday Nitro and appeared on Saturday Night Live as well, both appearances were used to promote Bride of Chucky.
 Chucky returned to Saturday Night Live in 2022, with Sarah Sherman portraying him.
 Chucky appeared in the fourth episode of Robot Chicken titled "Plastic Buffet", where he is voiced by Mark Hamill.
 He also made various appearances in The Simpsons.
 In October 2021, Chucky co-hosted NXT: Halloween Havoc.
 Chucky returned at NXT Halloween Havoc in October 2022.
-A Chucky Yule Log was uploaded onto YouTube on December 22, 2022 and later on Peacock the following year.
+A Chucky Yule Log was uploaded onto YouTube on December 22, 2022, and later on Peacock the following year.